-What are causes of pupils' drop outs?

-What are impacts of school dropout among pupil on academic performance?
+What are causes of pupils' drop outs in Buhimba secondary school ?
+What are impacts of school dropout among pupil on academic performance in Buhimba secondary school ?

-What are the challenges faced by pupils at school?
+What are the challenges faced by students in Buhimba secondary school ?

 1.6 Significance of the study